afra2000/Restaurant_Management_System/README.md

 Download jupyter notebook and pyqt tool

-Import the file to your local folder and
+Import the file to your local folder and run RestauarntManagementSystem_Afra.ipynb in jupyter notebook

-This is built using pyQt5 and jupyter notebook